psu13/mutable-hakyll/posts/measurement.md

    starts with a good discussion of the spin experiments I used as an example.

-1. Hughes' [The Structure and Interpretation of Quantum Mechanics](https://www.hup.harvard.edu/catalog.php?isbn=9780674843929) starts this way too, but is a more philosophical look at the material.
+1. Hughes' [The Structure and Interpretation of Quantum Mechanics](https://www.hup.harvard.edu/catalog.php?isbn=9780674843929) also starts with spin but is a more philosophical look at the material.

 1. The [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) has a lot of material on [quantum mechanics](https://plato.stanford.edu/entries/qm/) and [its